jadecobra/python_tdd_exercises/source/truth table 03: logical disjunction.rst

                return False
            return True

 * ``not`` happens twice in that statement.
-What if we see if we can "factor" it out using algebra
+What if I see if I can "factor" it out using algebra

   .. code-block:: python